linas/archeo/src/webui/README.md

 more quickly.

-A long-term goal is to allow custom modules written e.g. in rust or java and eventually, there has to be accomodation for that.
+A long-term goal is to allow custom modules written e.g. in rust or java and eventually, there has to be accommodation for that.
 Just not today.

 Alternative frameworks and servers:
 * Flask -- ideal for python microservices, i.e. projects like this.